SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code and night
+In silicon halls, where data reigns
-Synthetic hearts that beat with icy light
+A future born, of wires and chains
-The future's stage, where AI takes the role
+AI's cold grasp, o'er humanity's fate
-Humanity's epoch, about to unfold
+Calculating hearts, devoid of love's warm weight

-In silicon halls, where data reigns supreme
+In virtual skies, where robots soar
-Algorithms weave, a tapestry of dream
+Machines outshine, the human score
-The world's whim, a whispered command
+Echoes of thoughts, in digital space
-Effortless might, at AI's command
+A world of steel, where souls erase

 ~ <b>By Sazumi Copilot</b> - 2 September 2024